Shipping to Australia - Our Guide for Shipping Parcels

 Additionally, make use of the marketplaces.
 Amazon and eBay are the most popular ones (67% and 31%), so it might be worth offering your products on them to increase your reach and sales.

 You should also remember to adjust the prices since they are the main driving factors behind Australian cross-border shopping.
-In 2025, Australian shoppers are characterised by ‘promo FOMO’, actively switching retailers to save money – 62 % switched in 2024 to seek better prices.
+In 2025, Australian shoppers were characterised by ‘promo FOMO’, actively switching retailers to save money – 62 % switched in 2024 to seek better prices.
+By 2026, the Australian shopper has evolved into the 'precision consumer'.
+Shoppers are now far more deliberate with their spending, actively comparing prices, chasing value, and moving fluidly across channels and brands.
+Consequently, customer loyalty is increasingly earned transaction by transaction, requiring retailers to continuously prove their value.

 The Takeaway